 Based on the FDA’s recommendation of .8 grams/kg of body weight, a 150 pound person would need to consume just 54 grams of protein per day.
 That is just 10-15 percent of your calories coming from protein.
 Eat an 8 ounce piece of meat in one of your meals, and you’ve met your intake for the entire day.
 Can you survive on 54 grams of protein?
 Yes, but are we just trying to get by, or are we trying to optimize our performance?

 Then there’s the potential health risks of “high” protein intake…

 Warnings of kidney disease are overblown.
 In healthy subjects, protein intake does not significantly affect kidney function .
 The majority of studies done on protein intake and kidney disease are done on patients with chronic kidney disease (CKD).
 In the case of CKD, protein intake should be monitored closely.
 In otherwise healthy individuals, a higher protein intake has not been linked to kidney problems.
 Will a higher protein intake mean that your kidneys have to work more?
 Of course, but just like how exercise makes your heart work harder, it doesn’t necessarily mean that it’s bad for you.

 How Much Protein is Too Much Per Day?

-So we know how much protein to aim for to optimize body function, but how much protein is too much per day?
+So we know how much protein to aim for to optimize body function, but how much is too much?
 There are a few factors that will influence your protein intake.
 These include: